-With vaccine in short supply, Virginia assisted-living facility markets a ‘Vaccination Staycation’
+Virginia assisted-living facility markets a ‘Vaccination Staycation’

 Seniors age 65 and older are already eligible to receive the vaccine free in Fairfax County and throughout Virginia, but because supply is so limited, many have had to wait in long lines and navigate glitchy, cumbersome websites and jammed phone lines, only to be told the few appointments available were already booked.

-The “Vaccination Staycation” ad on the Tall Oaks Facebook page features a photo of an older adult receiving a shot in the arm.
+The “Vaccination Staycation” ad on the Tall Oaks Facebook page featured a photo of an older adult receiving a shot in the arm.

 “Enjoy the Tall Oaks lifestyle and take a break from winter worries with a short-term respite stay,” the ad read, listing amenities such as chef-prepared meals and 24-hour access to nurses.

 A 30-second video promoting the “staycation” on Tall Oaks’s Facebook page said Tall Oaks residents were among the first in the county to receive vaccinations.
 Residents of long-term care facilities were prioritized in the rollout of the vaccines because of the effect of the pandemic on that group.
-Neither the ad nor the video could be found on Tall Oaks’s Facebook page by Friday night.

 George Winters, executive director of Tall Oaks, said the promotion is aimed at “those people who are kind of on the fence or held off on moving their loved one” to an assisted-living facility because of the pandemic.